cmjw/Secure_PASCAL/docs/parser.md

 ## Other Syntax Changes

-1. The program name must be formatted as: program Example(ouput); - the output parameter list is required even if it is empty.
+* The program name must be formatted as: program Example(ouput); - the output parameter list is required even if it is empty.

-2. The program must follow this order: label block, constant block, type definition block, variable block, main function block, function definitions.
+* The program must follow this order: label block, constant block, type definition block, variable block, main function block, function definitions.
 All blocks are optional except main block.

-3. The last statement in a block may optionally end with a semicolon.
+* The last statement in a block may optionally end with a semicolon.

+### Function Definitions

+Function definitions may optionally be included as a part of the input Pascal program, located after the main block.

+TBD - paste formatted example here from func/foo